Sicangu Lakota playwright wins MacArthur genius award

 FastHorse said her Lakota heritage inspires and saturates every aspect of her work.
 She lives in Santa Monica, California, with her husband, sculptor Edd Hogan.

-“From the beginning of my career, it’s been important to find ways to include Indigenous people and populations into my work, creating works that not only tell Indigenous stories and use Indigenous ways of thinking, but they also provide greater access to them to have agency over the way that they’re portrayed,” FastHorse said in a MacArthur Foundation video.
+“From the beginning of my career, it’s been important to find ways to include Indigenous people and populations into my work, creating works that not only tell Indigenous stories and use Indigenous ways of thinking, but they also provide greater access to them to have agency over the way that they’re portrayed,” she said in a video by the MacArthur Foundation.

 Her plays employ comedy and satire to explore topics such as racism, genocide and violent colonial expansion, foster care, youth activism and federal recognition.